no00ne/CS305-2025Spring-FinalProject/README.md

 Start a dashboard server to display the following message:

 * `Localhost: port/peers`: display the set of known peers.
 * `Localhost: port/transactions`: display the transactions in the local pool.
 * `Localhost: port/blocks`: display the blocks in the local blockchain.
 * `Localhost: port/orphan`: display the orphaned blocks.
 * `Localhost: port/latency`: display the transmission latency between peers.
 * `Localhost: port/capacity`: display the sending capacity of the peers.
 * `Localhost: port/redundancy`: display the number of redundant messages received.

 -------

 ## 3. Functions to Complete

 The operation logic of the project is given in the `Main` function of `node.py`.
-In the following, the functions to be completed in each part are explained as follows.
+Your task is to implement the following modules:

 -------